SteeltoeOSS/Documentation/docs/8-security/credhub-api-client.md

 ### CredHub Read Operations

 All `CredHubClient` Read operations operate asynchronously and do not change the credentials or permissions stored in CredHub.
 Refer to the [CredHub documentation](https://credhub-api.cfapps.io/) for more detail.
 For brevity, the samples shown later in this guide use `_credHubClient` to reference an instance of `CredHubClient` that has been created previously.
-See [Getting a Client](#4-2-4-getting-a-client) for instructions on how to create a `CredHubClient`.

 #### Get by ID